khamamet/clickhousemanager/README.md

 - **Manual and automatic flush:**
   Data is flushed either when the timer triggers, when enough records are buffered, or via explicit `Store()`.

+- **Identifier escaping:**
+  All table and field names are safely escaped with backticks to avoid SQL injection and reserved keywords issues.

 - **Thread safety:**
   It is safe to call `Add` and `Store` from any number of goroutines.